-Goodwill

-Goodwill represents the difference between the fair value of the consideration paid for an acquisition and the fair value of the Group's share of the net identifiable assets of the acquired company at the date of the acquisition.
-Where intangible assets are identified in the acquired company, such as brands ongoing contracts or customer lists, these are valued to form part of the net identifiable assets.
+Goodwill on acquisitions of subsidiaries is presented separately.
+Goodwill represents the excess between the fair value of the consideration paid for an acquisition and the fair value of the company's share of the net identifiable assets of the acquired company at the date of the acquisition.
+Where intangible assets are identified in the acquired company, such as intellectual property, brands, ongoing contracts or customer lists, these are valued to form part of the net identifiable assets.